MicrosoftDocs/architecture-center/docs/solution-ideas/articles/monitor-azure-data-explorer-content.md

 - [Azure Monitor](/azure/azure-monitor/overview) is Azure’s managed solution for IT and application monitoring.
 Azure Monitor has the following features:

-    - Natively ingestion of monitoring data from Azure resources, and agents, connectors, and APIs for collect monitoring data from Azure resources and any sources, applications, and workloads in Azure and hybrid environments.
+    - Native ingestion of monitoring data from Azure resources, and agents, connectors, and APIs for collecting monitoring data from Azure resources and any sources, applications, and workloads in Azure and hybrid environments.
-    - IT monitoring tools and analytics features, including Artificial Intelligence for IT Operations (AIOps) features and prebuilt workbooks for monitoring specific resources, such as virtual machines, containers, and applications.
+    - IT monitoring tools and analytics features, including Artificial Intelligence for IT Operations (AIOps) features, alerting and automated actions, and prebuilt workbooks for monitoring specific resources, such as virtual machines, containers, and applications.
     - End-to-end observability capabilities that let you improve IT and application efficiency and performance.
     - KQL query capabilities that let you analyze data and troubleshoot operational issues by correlating data across resources and services.